ibm-cloud-docs/vsrx/known-limitations.md

 * Only IBM Cloud certified versions of vSRX are supported.
 The list of supported versions can be found [here](/docs/vsrx?topic=vsrx-vsrx-versions).

-* There is no support to upgrade from Standalone to High Availability mode.
+* Upgrading from Stand-alone to High Availability mode is not supported.

-* There is no support to downgrade from High Availability to Standalone mode.
+* Downgrading from High Availability to Stand-alone mode is not supported.

-* There is no support to upgrade from 1G to 10G or downgrade from 10G to 1G.
+* Upgrading from 1G to 10G or downgrading from 10G to 1G is not supported.

 * Only the latest IBM Cloud certified vSRX release is available for new orders and upgrades.
-Requests for older IBM Cloud certified vSRX releases should be made through an IBM Support ticket.
+Requests for older IBM Cloud certified vSRX releases should be made through an IBM Support case.
 Limitations for upgrading and downgrading can be found in [Upgrading the vSRX](/docs/vsrx?topic=vsrx-upgrading-the-vsrx).

 * Older Juniper vSRX gateways were deployed with Linux Bridge based networking virtualization.
 This virtualization can achieve only limited throughput and never line-rate throughput.
-Most deployments of vSRX 18.4 and later leverage SR-IOV, which provides improved throughput.
+Most deployments of vSRX 18.4 and later use SR-IOV, which provides improved throughput.

 * Older Juniper vSRX gateways were deployed with a 60-day evaluation license, which might cause the kernel to generate error messages even when another (valid) license is on the system.
 Remove any 60-day evaluation licenses to avoid this issue.
 To do so, follow these steps: